sighupio/fury-getting-started/fury-on-eks/README.md

 - `grafana.fury.info`
 - `opensearch-dashboards.fury.info`

-To access the ingresses more easily via the browser, configure your local DNS to resolve the ingresses to the internal loadbalancer IP:
+To access the ingresses more easily via the browser, configure your local DNS to resolve the ingresses to the internal load balancer IP:

 1. Get the address of the internal load balancer: